STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 - keep record of standing and special committees and members of those committees,

-- Act as Parliamentarian as defined in Robert’s Rules of Order (10th Edition) during SAOAO Executive Board and SAOAO National Council meetings,
+- act as Parliamentarian as defined in Robert’s Rules of Order (10th Edition) during SAOAO Executive Board and SAOAO National Council meetings,

 - Shall assume the role Chairperson should the President or President-Elect be absent or otherwise delegate the duties of Chair during debate,

-- Shall be the final authority on questions involving debate, procedure, and interpretation of SAOAO Bylaws and Standing Rules,
+- Shall be the final authority on questions involving debate, procedure, and interpretation of SAOAO Bylaws and Standing Rules, maintain, organize, and distribute emails in the National Gmail account,

 (d) The Treasurer shall:

-- Keep an accurate, current, written record of all SAOAO monies collected and expended,
+- keep an accurate, current, written record of all SAOAO monies collected and expended,

-- Prepare an annual budget to be approved by the Executive Board,
+- prepare an annual budget to be approved by the Executive Board,

-iii.
-Submit a report of the financial activities of SAOAO at Executive Board meetings,
+- submit a report of the financial activities of SAOAO at Executive Board meetings,

-- Prepare and present the annual SAOAO budget allocations for Executive Board approval,
+- prepare and present the annual SAOAO budget allocations for Executive Board approval,

-- Receive, process, and submit requests for reimbursement for expenses accrued for SAOAO activities and events,
+- receive, process, and submit requests for reimbursement for expenses accrued for SAOAO activities and events,

-- Disburse funds for National or Chapter SAOAO activities as allocated by the budget and/or by Executive Board approval,
+- disburse funds for National or Chapter SAOAO activities as allocated by the budget and/or by Executive Board approval,

-viii.
-Be responsible for ordering and disseminating SAOAO membership cards for new members and for replacement, and
+- be responsible for ordering and disseminating SAOAO membership cards for new members and for replacement, and

 (e) The Conference chair shall